 If you’re not arriving with a car, but a taxi, you will have to use taxi services each time you want to go to town.
 There is a walkway by the castle which will take you downtown in 20 minutes, but its not fun climbing it back up in the summer heat.

 If the hotel calls you a taxi, they arrive fast, but start charging the route from where they parked.
 So by the time they get up to the hotel, there’s already between 4 – 5 euros on the meter.
-The taxi from hotel to Cathedral will cost up to 10 euros depending on the time of the day.
+The taxi from the hotel to the Cathedral will cost up to 10 euros depending on the time of the day.

-The hotel courtyard is open to public (the area around the hotel), so you will see a lot of tourists coming here to take photos.
+The hotel courtyard is open to the public (the area around the hotel), so you will see a lot of tourists coming here to take photos.

 As me and my husband arrived early and our room wasn’t ready yet, we settled downstairs in the bar to order some drinks & food.

 The terrace on the ground floor was really peaceful, surrounded by lush plants and trees, and of course offering beautiful views of Malaga coastline.